Margaret Guillen - Obituary

 Margaret Guillen

 Corpus Christi - Margaret Guillen passed away on September 2, 2020, peacefully in her slumber.
-She was born on October 3, 1931 to Francisca Vargas.
+She was born on October 3, 1931 to Manuel Zepeda and Francisca Zepeda, her father was a fisherman and named her Margarita after his sister.
 In 1960, she became a Jehovah's Witness.
 By 1963, she decided to get into real estate and became very successful.
 She was able to host circuit overseers and district overseers at home.
 By doing that, she was able to help proclaim the good news of Jehovah God.

 She is preceded in death by her husband, Othon Guillen, III; her mother, Francisca Vargas; and her sisters, Carmen Smith and Mary Cadena-Gomez.